Let’s Talk About the Use Gonadorelin for Men on Testosterone Replacement Therapy (TRT)

 What is the Difference Between Prescribing Gonadorelin to Prevent Testicular Shrinkage Versus to Maintain Testicular Functional Capacity?

-We prescribe HCG secondarily for younger men who want to maintain their fertility and ability to produce their own testosterone while they are on TRT.
+We prescribe gonadorelin and HCG secondarily for younger men who want to maintain their fertility and ability to produce their own testosterone while they are on TRT.
 Younger men are usually also very concerned about the size of their testicles and the amount of their ejaculate, but moreover they’re mostly concerned about maintaining their fertility, because they may be planning to have children in the future or want to keep that as an option for them in the future.
 Sometimes, they’re also not sure if they want to stay on TRT.
-For these men, we prescribe HCG not just to prevent or delay testicular shrinkage, but to specifically maintain their fertility or their own albeit deficient ability to make their own testosterone.
+For these men, we prescribe gonadorelin and HCG not just to prevent or delay testicular shrinkage, but to specifically maintain their fertility or their own albeit deficient ability to make their own testosterone.

 How Well Does Gonadorelin Work to Accomplish These Objectives?